VirtusLab/Inkuire/README.md

 * Ancestry graph paths - `{ --ancestry | -a }` - Arguments that define URLs to ancestry graph JSONs
 * Function database paths - `{ --database | -d }` - Arguments that define URLs to function database JSONs

-Don't forget that URLs need to have protocol prefix, so if you want to provide path to a local file, it needs to be in `file://(path)` format
+Don't forget that URLs need to have protocol prefix, so if you want to provide path to a local file, it needs to be in `file://(path)` format.
+Also if the paths point to directories, all files with extensions `.inkuire.adb` and `.inkuire.fdb` respectively for ancestry graph and database will be loaded.

 ##### API Endpoints